metacpan/metacpan-cpan-extracted/distros/F/File-Slurp/README.md

 This module provides subs that allow you to read or write entire files with one simple call.
 They are designed to be simple to use, have flexible ways to pass in or get the file contents and to be very efficient.
 There is also a sub to read in all the files in a directory.

-These slurp/spew subs work for files, pipes and sockets, stdio, pseudo-files, and the `DATA` handle.
+## WARNING - PENDING DOOM

+Although you technically _can_, do NOT use this module to work on file handles, pipes, sockets, standard IO, pseudo-files, or the `DATA` handle.
+These are features implemented long ago that just really shouldn't be abused here.

+Be warned: this activity will lead to inaccurate encoding/decoding of data.

+All further mentions of actions on the above have been removed from this documentation and that feature set will likely be deprecated in the future.

+In other words, if you don't have a filename to pass, consider using the standard `do { local $/; <$fh> }`, or [Data::Section](https://metacpan.org/pod/Data::Section)/[Data::Section::Simple](https://metacpan.org/pod/Data::Section::Simple) for working with `__DATA__`.

 # FUNCTIONS